-Emergency contact and key holder details are maintained by Office Manager Lesley O Regan and updated to the LA via Solero.
+Emergency contact and key holder details are maintained as part of the school's emergency response plan by Dave Baker and Michelle Blakemore and updated to the LA via Solero.

 Fire Drills

 Fire drills will be undertaken termly and results recorded in the fire log book.